OdiBodi/massive_framework/Assets/MassiveFramework/Plugins/I2/Localization/I2 Localization - Readme.txt

 -----------------------
  Version History
 -----------------------
+2.8.22
+NEW: Added support for Unity 2022.3.X
+NEW: Specializations can now also use the New Input System to detect if touch is supported
+FIX: Improved performance when importing Spreadsheets on startup
+FIX: Android App Name was not correctly exported when in Unity 2021.2 or newer
+FIX: Fixed all Tests and corrected several misbehaviour that were exposed in them
+FIX: RTL was failing to align correctly when language started as RTL instead of just switching to it.
+FIX: Crash when Verifying the Google Service if the Spreadsheet was not found

 2.8.21
 NEW: Added "Untranslated" filter to the Term's list popup (thanks to @Hosnkobf)
 NEW: Option "Sort Rows" when exporting to CSV or Google Spreadsheet
 FIX: Fixed exception when saving languages without a name
 FIX: Compile errors when there was a class named Action in the project